watusi/jquery-mobile-iscrollview/README.md

 orientation changes.
 So, the page is left scrolled-down.

 If you have multiple scrollers on the same page, only enable this option for one of them.

 Default: `true`

+deferNonActiveRefresh

+If this options is set to `true`, then calls to `refresh()` for pages that are not the active page will be deferred to the next `pagebeforeshow` event for the page.
+This avoids unnecessary refreshes when the browser window is resized or device orientation is changed.

+Default: `true`